jjdelvalle/jblog/_posts/2023-02-27-ground-truth-labels-icl.md

 <figure>
   <a href="{{site.url}}/assets/icl_inputdist.png"><img src="{{site.url}}/assets/icl_inputdist.webp" alt="Experiment results on input distribution."/></a>
   <figcaption>Fig. 4: Input distribution results.
-Distribution of input can be directly seen by comparing the middle bars{% cite min-etal-2022-rethinking %}.</figcaption>
+Distribution of input can be directly seen by comparing the middle bars {% cite min-etal-2022-rethinking %}.</figcaption>
 </figure>

 <figure>
   <a href="{{site.url}}/assets/icl_format.png"><img src="{{site.url}}/assets/icl_format.webp" alt="Experiments results for format factor."/></a>
-  <figcaption>Fig. 5: Format results{% cite min-etal-2022-rethinking %}.</figcaption>
+  <figcaption>Fig. 5: Format results {% cite min-etal-2022-rethinking %}.</figcaption>
 </figure>

 <figure>
   <a href="{{site.url}}/assets/icl_labelspace.png"><img src="{{site.url}}/assets/icl_labelspace.webp" alt="Experiments on other factors."/></a>
-  <figcaption>Fig. 6: Label space can be evaluated by looking at the middle bars{% cite min-etal-2022-rethinking %}.</figcaption>
+  <figcaption>Fig. 6: Label space can be evaluated by looking at the middle bars {% cite min-etal-2022-rethinking %}.</figcaption>
 </figure>

 Briefly, **they find that showing the label and input distribution, even if it is just independently**, i.e. now showing a direct mapping, is crucial for ICL.
 If one of these aspects if missing but the right format is used, performance can still remain high.